Update: Anne Rice passed away on Dec. 11, 2021 at the age of 80- in plenty of time to be home for Christmas

 The interplay of simplicity and complexity seems to go beyond human control.

-She finds many Christians full of love and division is hurting the church.
+She finds many Christians full of love, but also full of division- and that is is hurting the church.

 Last line :